 The “HIV-project” investigates oral health referral trigger tools for people living with HIV and the impact of xerostomia on oral health and oral health quality of life among HIV-1 infected adults attending routine monitoring in Australia.
 Furthermore, it evaluates the oral health knowledge, attitude and practices of health care professionals (including doctors, nurses, dieticians and social workers) who work with people who have HIV and other blood borne viruses.

 This department is primarily located at the Westmead Hospital Centre for Oral Health.
 Research work in cancer, wound healing, and cell biology is directed towards improving both the understanding of basic pathological processes and the management of disease.
-The departmental laboratories are very well equipped, allowing employment of a wide range of experimental methodologies to these varying projects including: tissue culture; light, con-focal, and electron microscopy; small and large animal experimentation; protein chemistry; molecular biology; and cell biology.
+The departmental laboratories are very well equipped, allowing employment of a wide range of experimental methodologies to these varying projects including: tissue culture; light, con-focal, and electron microscopy; protein chemistry; molecular biology; and cell biology.
 A wide collaborative network provides access to further resources and expertise including mass spectrometry and micro-array technology.

 Current projects include: